Founding a real estate company in Switzerland: Requirements and opportunities

 Why set up a real estate company in Switzerland?

-Cities such as Zurich, Geneva and Basel are recording constantly rising real estate prices, while rural areas are also becoming increasingly important.
+Cities such as Zurich, Geneva and Basel are recording constantly rising real estate prices, while rural areas are also becoming increasingly important as remote work patterns shift housing preferences.

 Switzerland’s political and economic stability contributes to the attractiveness of the market and offers investors and companies a reliable basis for their activities in the real estate sector.